ibalampanis/ai-ethics/guide.md

 ### Bias and Fairness
 AI systems often learn from historical data, which may contain biases reflecting societal inequalities.
 If not addressed, these biases can perpetuate discrimination and unfairness, affecting individuals' opportunities and rights.

+In some fields, like healthcare, using AI algorithms that don't take into account the experiences of women and minority groups can lead to wrong results for those specific communities.
+Also, when companies use applicant tracking systems that analyze language, it can create biases that favor some candidates over others, based on the wording used in their resumes.
+For example, Amazon stopped using a hiring algorithm because it was biased towards male applicants.
+The algorithm favored certain terms like "executed" or "captured," which were more common in men's resumes.

 ### Privacy
 The vast amounts of data required for AI applications raise concerns about privacy.
 Unauthorized access to personal data or its misuse can lead to breaches of privacy and surveillance issues, undermining individuals' autonomy and rights.